 It’s natural to want to start painting right away, although this can lead to disaster if the surface is not ready.
 Whether you need to remove wallpaper, clean dust or remove old paint, take the time to do it; otherwise, you’ll be wasting your time by painting over it and the results will show that you were negligent with the process.
 A lot of surfaces require a primer, so make sure to look into this aspect so that you don’t experience peeling.

 Leaving sockets and light switches in place is a common mistake people make and lack of preparation will cause uneven results.
 Nails and screws must be pulled out of the wall and masking tape should be used to seal off adjoining surfaces that should not come into contact with the paint.
-Preparing to paint is a very important step and while it can be time consuming, it will impact the results significantly, so make sure not to forget about this aspect.
+Preparing to paint is a very important step and while it can be time-consuming, it will impact the results significantly, so make sure not to forget about this aspect.

 Starting with the wrong area

 Painting the big areas of a wall may seem like the best place to start but this is a mistake and will leave you with poor results.
 Corners and angles should always be completed first followed by areas with masked-off sockets and light switches, which you must paint around.
-Finishing the harder parts first and completing the rest of the wall afterwards will ensure you achieve fantastic results.
+Finishing the harder parts first and completing the rest of the wall afterward will ensure you achieve fantastic results.

 Not buying enough paint